-In addition, the Trust is monitoring the timeliness of analgesic (pain relief) medication following a high pain score.
-The pain score used at UHB runs from 0 (no pain) to 3 (severe pain at rest).
-Whenever a patient scores 3, they should be given analgesic medication within 30 minutes.
+In addition, the Trust is monitoring the timeliness of analgesia (pain relief medication) following a high pain score.
+Until December 2015, the pain scale used at UHB went from 0 (no pain) to 3 (severe pain at rest).
+Whenever a patient scores 3, they should be given analgesia within 30 minutes.
 The indicator also includes patients who are given analgesia within the 60 minutes prior to a high pain score to allow time for the medication to work.